 Creative nonfiction, poetry, journalism, fiction, travel writing, screenwriting and experimental/cross-genre forms.

 Personal Areas of Interest

 All things Pittsburgh.
-Also spending time with family and friends, cooking, reading, traveling and playing the piano.
+Also spending time with family and friends, cooking, reading, traveling, tennis and playing the piano.

 - M.F.A. in Creative Writing, University of Pittsburgh (1992)

 - The Bridge to Take When Things Get Serious: A Memoir (C&R Press 2013)

 - Miss New York Has Everything: A Memoir (Warner/Hatchette, 2006)